Maheejaiswal/Maheejaiswal/README.md

  I am Mahee Jaiswal,an Aspiring Web Developer 😊

- 🔭 I’m currently in my Junior year, pursuing a major in Computer Science at <a href="https://www.cumminscollege.edu.in/">Cummins College of Engineering for Womens,Nagpur.</a>
+ 🔭 I’m currently in my Junior year, pursuing a major in Computer Science at <a href="https://www.cumminscollege.edu.in/">Cummins College of Engineering for Womens, Nagpur.</a>

  😄 Pronouns: She / Her